Notolabrus fucicola: Habitat and biology

 They are selective foragers which eat crustaceans such as chitons, limpets, barnacles, mollusks, crabs, and sea urchins.
 As they grow their diet undergoes change with the smaller fish, of lengths between 10 and 18 cm feeding mostly on amphipods and isopods, while the larger fish prey mainly on bivalves, crabs, and gastropods.
 It occurs in beds of kelp and over rocky reefs which have some exposure to tides and currents at depths of 1-90 m.
 These are territorial fish which are long-live, often over 20 years old, and they defend their territories aggressively.

 Notolabrus fucicola spawn in the southern Spring and Summer from July through to December, they do not spawn synchronously.
 Many other wrasses are protogynous hermaphrodites but this species is a secondary gonochorist, in which individual fish change sex before they reach sexual maturity.
 It has two colour forms, but it is not sexually dimorphic.
 In any population there will be just one morphological type of male.
-Workers have, so far, been unable to find any individuals with gonads in transition from female to male but particular environmental or social conditions may still be involved in inducing sex change in at least a some of the fishes in a population.
+Workers have, so far, been unable to find any individuals with gonads in transition from female to male but particular environmental or social conditions may still be involved in inducing sex change in at least some of the fishes in a population.
 Unlike other wrasses which are protogynous hermaphrodites populations of Notolabrus fucicola can have large individuals of both sexes.